otrv4/otrv4/otrv4.md

 #### Ratcheting the ECDH keys

+The sender will rotate into a new ECDH ratchet before it sends first message after receiving any messages from the other side.
-The participant invoking this is moving into a new ECDH ratchet.
-The next data message will advertise a new ratchet (`i + 1`) from the receiver perspective.
+The next data message will advertise a new ratchet id (`i + 1`).
 (TODO: I don't understand the above sentence)

 When you ratchet the ECDH keys: